plebbit/plebbit-js/README.md

 | `'stopped' \| 'fetching-ipns' \| 'publishing-ipns' \| 'failed' \| 'succeeded'` | The `Subplebbit.startedState` property |

 ## Comment API
 The comment API for publishing a comment as an author, or getting comment updates. `Comment`, `Vote` and `CommentEdit` inherit `Publication` class and all have a similar API.
-A `Comment` updates itselfs on update events after `Comment.update()` is called if `Comment.cid` or `Comment.ipnsName` exists.
+A `Comment` updates itselfs on update events after `Comment.update()` is called if `Comment.cid` exists.

 ### `comment.publish()`